evanniko1/growth_models_new_implementation/README.md

 ## TO-DO
-- list of packages
+- ~list of packages~
-- better way to define and pass dirs with perturbation specifications
 - update model definition to include the translation initiation efficiency parameter
 - provide more options for the ODE solver
+- better way to define and pass dirs with perturbation specifications